 Danceworks is actively seeking engaged, dynamic and resourceful individuals to join our Board of Directors and help take Danceworks to the next level!
 We are looking for passionate community members from all sectors to provide focus on community connections and opportunities that support our goals and resource development.

 Not ready for the commitment of a Board position, but want to do more?
-Consider joining our Programs Committee to help develop and initiate creative ideas for fundraising/friend-raising events that will raise awareness and support for Danceworks programs.
+Consider joining our Strategic Fulfillment Committee to help develop and initiate creative ideas for fundraising/friend-raising events that will raise awareness and support for Danceworks programs.

 Contact Julia Gray, Danceworks Executive Director, by email or at 414.277.8480.